mhagstrand/slate/source/includes/_api_webhooks_getting_started.md

 #### <span class="jumptarget"> Not Receiving the POST Requests to My Callback URI </span>

-As noted above, if your app does not return an `HTTP 2_xx_` to Bigcommerce upon receipt of the POST request to the callback URI, Bigcommerce considers it a failure.
-Bigcommerce will keep trying for a little over 48 hours.
-At the end of that time, Bigcommerce sends an email to the email address set during app registration and flips the `is_active` flag to `false`.
+As noted above, if your app does not return an `HTTP 2_xx_` to BigCommerce upon receipt of the POST request to the callback URI, BigCommerce considers it a failure.
+BigCommerce will keep trying for a little over 48 hours.
+At the end of that time, BigCommerce sends an email to the email address set during app registration and flips the `is_active` flag to `false`.

 You can proactively check to make sure that everything is OK by periodically making a GET request and checking the `is_active` flag.